 - creation of neurotransmitters, like dopamine and epinephrine

 Read on to learn more about scurvy.

-Vitamin C plays many different roles in the body.
+Vitamin C plays many different roles in your body.
 A deficiency in the vitamin causes widespread symptoms.

-Typically signs of scurvy begin after at least four weeks of severe, continual vitamin C deficiency.
-Generally, however, it takes three months or more for symptoms to develop.
+Typically, signs of scurvy begin after at least 4 weeks of severe, continual vitamin C deficiency.
+Generally, however, it takes 3 months or more for symptoms to develop.

 Early warning signs

 Early warning signs and symptoms of scurvy include: